flatpak/flatpak-docs/docs/electron.rst

 Using correct desktop file name
 -------------------------------

 It's important for Linux applications to set the correct desktop file name.
-If not, it can lead to problems e.g. a missing icon under Wayland.
+If not, it can lead to problems like missing the window icon under Wayland.
 By default Electron uses ``{appname}.desktop`` as desktop file name.
 In Flatpak the name of the desktop file must be the id of the Flatpak.
 To tell Electron to use another name you need to set the ``desktopName`` key in your ``package.json`` e.g. ``"desktopName": "com.example.MyApp.desktop"``.

 In case you repack a binary, you can use the ``patch-desktop-filename`` script provided by the BaseApp.
 Each Electron binary ships with ``resources/app.asar`` file.
-You need to call ``patch-desktop-filename`` with this file as Argument.
+You need to call ``patch-desktop-filename`` with this file as argument.
-If your application is e.g. installed under ``${FLATPAK_DEST}/my-app`` you need to run ``patch-desktop-filename ${FLATPAK_DEST}/my-app/resources/app.asar``.
+If your application is installed under ``${FLATPAK_DEST}/my-app`` you need to run ``patch-desktop-filename ${FLATPAK_DEST}/my-app/resources/app.asar``.

 Build options
 -------------